natasadkov/BIMarathin2022/README.md

 - Article that motivated me on that project https://straighthealth.com/you-cant-handle-the-bmi-truth/

-Disclamer : My fandingd was based on given data set (251 observants/
+<b>Notice: My fandingd was based on given data set (251 observants) and cannot be generalized to the entire population without further rigorous investigation</b>